infor-design/enterprise-wc/doc/COMPONENTS.md

 Ids WebComponents take the added step of evaluating the string value, and will cause a string value of `"false"` to actually evaluate as `false`, removing the attribute and property.

+#### Private Class Fields and Methods

+We added Stage 3 [Private class fields](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/Private_class_fields) this will help clean up the internal API and prevent developers from using the wrong or private methods.

+Basically any fields or methods should add the # in front to make it private.
+This will make it so it cant be called externally.

+Decided not to make either the `connectedCallback` nor `template` events private as the former is a lifecycle event in web components and the template may need to be overridable in some cases for flexibility.

 #### Example Component

-Good ones to look at are IdsTag and IdsFavorites and IdsAlerts as examples.
+Good ones to look at are IdsTag, IdsFavorites, IdsAlerts and IdsHyperlink as examples.